 Find the latest special offers, betting tips and info for the second Golf Major of the season with bettingpro.com's ultimate guide to betting on the US Open.

-The 2021 US Open Golf Championship will be the 121st edition of this great event.
-It takes place at the world renowned Torrey Pines course in San Diego, California on June 17th, with a full field of 156 players looking to write themselves into the history books and win one of Golf’s four Major titles.
-Below we take you through the US Open, with a look at the history, the course and the world’s top professionals who are likely to feature in this event, which was won last year by Bryson DeChambeau at the Winged Foot Golf Club in New York.
+The 2022 US Open Golf Championship will be the 122nd edition of this great event.
+It wil take place at the Country Club At Brookline in Massachusetts on the 13th June, with a full field of 156 players looking to write themselves into the history books and win one of Golf’s four Major titles.
+Below we take you through the US Open, with a look at the history, the course and the world’s top professionals who are likely to feature in this event, which was won last year by Jon Rahm at Torrey Pines.

 Closer to the event, Bookmakers will produce various offers and price boosts on the 2021 US Open Golf Championship.
 Keep an eye on this section for all the top offers available as we build up to the second Golf major of the year.